Chimpanzee Strength: Unveiling the Incredible Power of Our Closest Relatives Chimpanzee Strength: Chimpanzees are one…

 Behavior and Diet of Western Gorillas

 Western gorillas are typically diurnal, meaning they are active during the day.
-They often move on all fours, using their knuckles for support, a behavior called knuckle-walking and occasionally on their two hind legs.
+They often move on all fours, using their knuckles for support, a behavior called knuckle-walking, and occasionally on their two hind legs.

 Western Gorilla Habitat

-Western gorillas prefer inhabiting low land less dense tropical rainforests and swampy regions.
+Western gorillas prefer inhabiting lowland less dense tropical rainforests and swampy regions.

 These forests provide ample cover and food resources which makes them a suitable habitat for these primate species.